Energy efficiency tips for your household

 - Instantaneous gas boosting for your solar hot water system is more energy efficient choice than direct electric boosting regardless whether you take your power from the grid or not.

-- Heat pump boosting is the alternative solution, but it is expensive and wastes energy when hot water is stored.
+- Heat pump boosting is an alternative solution, but it is expensive and wastes energy when hot water is stored.

 - If you have no room for direct solar hot water system, consider heat-pump storage unit, making sure that it has high COP (coefficient of performance).
 If COP=4 for example, 2/3 (66%) of the energy heating your water will be solar, even at night.
 If COP=5, 80% of energy heating your water will be solar.